 Use of fyke nets

 A fyke net designed to capture platypus consists of a long, cylindrical netting chamber (divided into a series of internal compartments fitted with one-way funnels) flanked by rectangular netting wings (as shown at right).
 The deepest water in which a net can be set is limited by the height of its central chamber and wings (typically <0.6 metres).
-Mesh size is usually fairly coarse (>10 mm) to reduce the rate at which floating materials such as leaves accumulate on the upstream face of the wings.
+Mesh size is usually fairly coarse (>10 mm) to reduce the rate at which floating debris such as leaves accumulate on the upstream face of the wings.
 This can become very problematic in high flows, displacing rocks from the bottom margin and potentially dragging nets downstream.

 Nets are normally set at 4-8 sites in the afternoon and removed from the water soon after the following dawn.
 The maximum number of sites is limited by the need to check nets at regular intervals after they’re set.
 To capture a high percentage of the animals occupying an area, the spacing between consecutive sites should ideally be a little less than the average distance that an animal travels overnight.
 This distance is typically longer in narrower and/or less productive water bodies as compared to wider and/or more productive water bodies.
 In practice, the ideal spacing between sites is likely to be around 500 to 1000 metres (Gust and Handasyde 1995; Serena and Williams 2012; Bino et al. 2018).

 Two fyke nets are normally set per site, with one net facing upstream and the other facing downstream.
 To ensure that captured animals don’t drown, it’s imperative that a substantial air space is maintained in the final compartment of the central netting chamber (and ideally along its entire length) by securely attaching its end to a fixed anchor point, such as a metal stake hammered into the channel.
 Other platypus-related welfare issues associated with fyke net use potentially include hypothermia, hunger, stress, predation, exhaustion and fighting between adult males during the breeding season.
-To learn more about mitigating these concerns (and how to safeguard the welfare of non-target animals when fyke nets are deployed), see Platypus Fyke-netting Guidelines.
+To learn more about how to address these concerns (and how to safeguard the welfare of non-target animals when fyke nets are deployed), see Platypus Fyke-netting Guidelines.

 To work as effectively as possible, fyke nets must be set in a manner that reliably directs a platypus into the central netting chamber before it finds a way to scramble under, over or around the netting.
 This requires (1) weighting down the entire lower margin of each net (wings and frame) with rocks or the equivalent so all gaps between the net and channel substrate are eliminated, (2) ensuring that the entire top margin of each net is held well above the water, and (3) either extending wings up onto land for a distance of at least one metre (especially at sites where the banks are both flat and open) or pinning the wings securely against vertical banks so gaps are again eliminated.
 The manner in which fyke nets are set can have major consequences for platypus capture success: a statistically significant fourfold difference has been recorded in the number of animals captured by two different groups setting nets at the same sites in consecutive annual seasons near Melbourne.
-The less effective group often left gaps of 10 centimetres or more (easily large enough for a platypus to find and wriggle through) between the rocks used to weigh down a net (and sometimes used sand in place of rocks when these were in short supply); wings were often stretched less than 50 centimetres up a bank and sometimes didn’t extend beyond the water’s edge.
+The less effective group often left gaps of 10 centimetres or more (easily large enough for a platypus to find and wriggle through) between the rocks used to weigh down a net (and sometimes used sand in place of rocks when rocks were in short supply); wings were often stretched less than 50 centimetres up a bank and sometimes didn’t extend beyond the water’s edge.
 This finding highlights that caution is warranted when combining fyke-netting results obtained by different researchers, e.g. to describe population trajectories.

 Use of mesh (or gill) nets